AkbariKishan/Data_Science_work/README.md

 # Statistics, Data Science, AI & ML

-This repositoty has been created to store my projects, notes, and learnings related to the field of AI & ML.
+This repositoty has been created to store my projects, notes, and learnings related to the field of Data Science.

 ## Contents